 About this event

-All sessions will be recorded and made available to purchase and re-watch post event in the IFoA's Learning Resource Area.
+All sessions have been recorded and are available to purchase and re-watch in the IFoA's Life Online Learning Resource Area, where you can find videos and audio files of selected conferences and webinars relevant to Life.

 - Plenary session Wed, 19/05/2021 - 10:00 - 11:00 IFRS 17 Discount Rates – Insights and Implications